daxslab/no-captcha-php/README.md

 Random field names can be applied for an extra security layer, they are stored in PHP sessions and rules field names will change making difficult to bots identify them.
-Random field names cam be applied to single rules or multiple rules.
+Random field names can be applied to single rules or multiple rules.

 ## Documentation